tuvalutorture/SIMAS/README.md

 * assign a value to a variable.
 * OPERAND 1: the type of value.
 If the operand here is "in", then the value of the user input will be stored at this variable, with `str` type
 * OPERAND 2: the name of the variable
-* OPERAND 3: the value you wish to assign
+* OPERAND 3: the value you wish to assign, if not using "in" as OPERAND 1

 #### - st
 * smaller than comparison operator. value will be assigned to the variable at OPERAND 2, if it is a variable name